drisso/mbkmeans/NOTES.md

 ## Try running _k_-means on all data using HDF5 files

 - [`bigkmeans`](https://github.com/argriffing/bigkmeans) -- Python code on GitHub implementing Lloyd's algorithm for _k_-means that allows for HDF5 files
+- [scikit-learn](http://scikit-learn.org/stable/datasets/index.html) -- Says "if you manage your own numerical data it is recommended to use an optimized file format such as HDF5 to reduce data load times.
+Various libraries such as [H5Py](https://www.h5py.org) (access multi-terabyte datasets stored on disk as if they were real NumPy arrays), PyTables and pandas provides a Python interface for reading and writing data in that format."
+	- [sklearn.cluster.KMeans()](http://scikit-learn.org/stable/modules/generated/sklearn.cluster.KMeans.html): default initialization is _k_-means++; solved using Lloyd's algorithm on entire dataset.
+	- [sklearn.cluster.MiniBatchKMeans()](http://scikit-learn.org/stable/modules/generated/sklearn.cluster.MiniBatchKMeans.html#sklearn.cluster.MiniBatchKMeans): default initialization is _k_-means++; online implementation that does incremental updates of the centers using mini-batches [see notes below on subsampling and [Sculley 2010](http://www.eecs.tufts.edu/~dsculley/papers/fastkmeans.pdf)]

 #### Relevant notes on HDF5 files